lwlss/discstoch/README.md

 }
 ```

 A bayesian approach using `rjags` with various model specifications is available.
+A few examples are shown below.

-#### Exponential growth
+#### Exponential growth (Bayesian)

 ```
 gc=250:255 # Inference for growth curves 250:255